brysonsteck/riibalanced-patcher/SETUP.md

 ./patch_iso.sh
 ```

-Transferring files between WSL and Windows can be done by using the dedicated Linux folder on the sidebar in File Explorer (in Windows 11 and in more recent builds of Windows 10) or navigating to the `/mnt/c` directory within WSL and using `cp` or `mv`.
+Transferring files between WSL and Windows can be done by copying files to the desired directory within the Linux section in the sidebar of File Explorer (in Windows 11 and in more recent builds of Windows 10) or navigating to the `/mnt/c` directory within WSL and using `cp` or `mv`.

 ### Uninstalling WSL